carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### Pre-conference

-We will send out an email to all the registered participants with all the information we think you must have before arriving to the conference (including this page).
+We will send out an email to all the registered participants with all the information we think you must have before arriving to the conference including the [CarpentryCon cheatcheet](https://github.com/carpentries/carpentrycon/blob/master/CarpentryCon_Cheatsheet.md).
 The email will have link to the pre-conference survey to allow you choose your sessions of preference and add any special need that you may have.
-It's crucial that you respond to the survey (link will be added soon) to secure a place in the sessions of your choice.
+It's crucial that you respond to the survey to secure a place in the sessions of your choice.
+We invite you to our optional Social Event at the **Clubhouse** on May 29, 18:00 onward.

 ##### Pre-conference Checklist